Common Questions About Breast Revision Surgery

 Why Have Breast Revision Surgery?

-Some common reasons women want breast revision surgery are:
+Some common reasons women want breast implant revision surgery are:

-- A saline breast implant has deflated, or an imaging test shows a silicone implant is leaking
+- A saline breast implant from a breast augmentation has deflated, or an imaging test shows a silicone implant is leaking

 - You want to change to another type or size of breast implant